Azure-Samples/azure-sql-db-todo-mvc/traditional-appserver/aspdotnet/README.md

     These commands will create two separate databases, one for the store's catalog data and shopping cart information, and one for the app's user credentials and identity data.

-### Configuring the sample to use SQL Server
+### Building our app, configuring to use SQL Server, containerizing, and deploying to ARO

-1. dotnet build
+Run the following from the main folder.
+Again, replacing YOUR_DB_CONN_STR with your connection strings and user/password.

+1. `dotnet publish ./eShopOnWeb.sln -f net5.0 -c Release`
-2. oc new-build --name=monolith-app-eshop dotnet:5.0-ubi8 --binary=true
+2. `oc new-build --name=monolith-app-eshop dotnet:5.0-ubi8 --binary=true `
-3. oc start-build monolith-app-eshop --from-build=/bin/Release/net5.0/publish
+3. `oc start-build monolith-app-eshop --from-dir=src/Web/bin/Release/net5.0/publish`
-4. oc new-app xxxxx -e SQLCONNSTR_CatalogConnection=YOUR_DB_CONN_STR" -e SQLCONNSTR_IdentityConnection=YOUR_DB_CONN_STR"
+4. `oc new-app --name=monolith-app-eshop --image-stream=monolith-app-eshop:latest -e SQLCONNSTR_CatalogConnection="YOUR_DB_CONN_STR" -e SQLCONNSTR_IdentityConnection="YOUR_DB_CONN_STR"`
+5. `oc expose service monolith-app-eshop`

+Note: We aren't deploying the BlazorAdmin app, but you could by tweaking and performing steps 2-5 for that app also.

 Other resources:
 * If you're new to .NET development, read the [Getting Started for Beginners](https://github.com/dotnet-architecture/eShopOnWeb/wiki/Getting-Started-for-Beginners) guide.